Recent Research Projects and Collaborations

 The project had the following goals:

-Click here to see the results of the project.
+Click here to see the preliminary results of the project.
+The final results were published in the following monograph:

 From 2007 to 2013, Frischer directed the SAVE project.
 The project focused on ways of preserving and disseminating interactive 3D digital models of cultural heritage sites, monuments, and landscapes.
 SAVE (an acronym standing for “Serving and Archiving Virtual Environments”) tackled the hitherto unsolved problem of how creators of models could best find an outlet for peer-reviewed scholarly publication, long-term preservation and maintenance, and secure distribution of their work to end-users.
 The project was generously supported by the National Science Foundation (grant IIS-1014956).

-The climax of the SAVE project was creation of Digital Applications to Archaeology and Cultural Heritage, a new peer-reviewed, online journal that offers scientists the chance to publish interactive 3D models of cultural heritage artifacts along with related articles.
+A logical outgrowth of the SAVE project was creation of Digital Applications to Archaeology and Cultural Heritage, a new peer-reviewed, online journal that offers scientists the chance to publish interactive 3D models of cultural heritage artifacts along with related articles.
 Frischer was the founding editor-in-chief when the journal published its first article in 2013.
 In 2014, Gabriele Guidi, Assoc.
 Professor of Reverse Engineering at the Politecnico di Milano, accepted the invitation to become the journal’s co-editor-in-chief.
+In 2016, Frischer and Guidi resigned from the board when the publisher (Elsevier) declined to greatly reduce the amount of money that should be charged to make articles Open Access in the journal.
+They then founded the peer-reviewed, Open Access journal Studies in Digital Heritage, which is published by the Indiana University Library.
+The journal is freely available to readers, and it has no Article Processing Fee (APC).

-In recent years, Frischer has collaborated with The Khan Academy to create short educational videos about Hadrian’s Villa and Ancient Rome.
+In recent years, Frischer has collaborated with Smarthistory to create short educational videos about Hadrian’s Villa and Ancient Rome.